systemd-cron/systemd-cron/README.md

 `/etc/cron.daily/plocate` has a timer called `plocate-updatedb.timer` or `/etc/cron.d/ntpsec` has a timer called `ntpsec-rotate-stats.timer`:
 without the override, the jobs would run twice since native-timer detection would be looking for `plocate.timer` and `ntpsec.timer`.

+If there is already a perfect 1:1 mapping between `/etc/cron.<freq>/<job>` and `/usr/lib/systemd/system/<job>.timer`, then it is not needed to add an entry to these tables.

 ### Caveat